arnovolts/library/README.md

 }

+const myBook = new Book();

 ```
-A function that flips the reading status of book is attached
+A function that flips the reading status of a given book is attached
 to the `Book` prototype:

 ```